joolstorrentecalo/gitlab-foss/doc/api/groups.md

 **Offering:** GitLab.com, Self-managed, GitLab Dedicated **Status:** Experiment

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/424505) in GitLab 16.6.
-This feature is an [experiment](../policy/experiment-beta-support.md).
+This feature is an [Experiment](../policy/experiment-beta-support.md).

 Get a list of users for a group.
 This endpoint returns users that are related to a top-level group regardless of their current membership.
 For example, users that have a SAML identity connected to the group, or service accounts created by the group or subgroups.

-This endpoint is an [experiment](../policy/experiment-beta-support.md) and might be changed or removed without notice.
+This endpoint is an [Experiment](../policy/experiment-beta-support.md) and might be changed or removed without notice.

-Requires Owner role for the group.
+Requires Owner role in the group.

 ```plaintext
 GET /groups/:id/users